 Want butterflies?
 A kaleidoscope of gossamer-winged beauties all a flutter in a cloud of garden flowers that you planted?
 The truth is, creating a butterfly garden is pretty effortless, because many truly easy garden flowers are big on the butterfly palate.
-And butterflies eat with their eyes, so the flowers they love are generally the vibrantly hued flowers that we love, too.
+And butterflies eat with their eyes, so the flowers they love are generally the vibrantly hued flowers that we love, too

 What makes a butterfly flower truly a butterfly flower?
 There are a suite of garden flower traits that attract butterflies, and it’s not just the flowers that draw them.
 A female butterfly ready to lay her eggs will choose the best plants for her caterpillars, while adult butterflies choose flowers with nectar essential for their growth and development.
 True butterfly plants and flowers have several distinguishing cues that fit the ways butterflies see, feed, and feed.

 Overall, butterflies all have a weak sense of smell, long curled tongues (probosces), sharp vision, and they must perch to feed.
 So, most butterfly flowers are brightly colored, often lack a scent, are flattened and shaped for perching, and have long, tubular nectaries (the nectar-holding well at the base of a flower) perfect for a butterfly’s proboscis.
 (Madagascar periwinkle, Lantana, and phlox blooms are just three examples of the many flowers uniquely designed for butterfly pollination.)
-It’s a different matter when female butterflies choose plants on which to lay their eggs.
+It’s a different matter when female butterflies choose plants on which to lay their eggs

-A late summer bloomer sure to draw loads of butterflies is the tall phlox (Phlox paniculata, perennial), my #6 plant, and of the many cultivated varieties, ‘Jeana’ is very special.
+A late summer bloomer sure to draw loads of butterflies is the tall phlox (Phlox paniculata, Zones 3-8), my #6 plant, and of the many cultivated varieties, ‘Jeana’ is very special.
 Its large, upright flower clusters consist of many tiny, pink blooms with a sweet scent.
 Butterflies and bees always cover these showy blossoms.

 All butterfly flowers, whether annuals or perennials, need good care for best flowering.
 Water them well, amend their soil with fortifying organic matter, and light feeding will ensure crops of flowers to delight your burgeoning butterfly populations all season long.